abraraamer/switchboard/readme.txt

 * Fixed a bug that caused the Gallery option type to save a single space instead of `null`.
 * Fixed the return value of the Background, Measurement, and Typography option types.
 They now return `null` if no values are saved to the array.
 * Fixed a bug that resulted in a PHP warning if the choices array was set to an empty string.
-* Updated the documentation, including this `readme.txt` and a new demo [OptionTree Theme](https://github.com/valendesigns/option-tree-theme) to parallel OptionTree.
+* Updated the documentation, including this `readme.txt` and a new demo [Switchboard Theme](https://github.com/valendesigns/option-tree-theme) to parallel Switchboard.
 * Added filter 'ot_type_radio_image_src' which allows the Radio Image option type source URI to be changed.
 Contributors via github @bitcommit.

 = 2.2.3 =